tdiprima/ML-Python-Projects/docs/Neural Networks/neurons.md

 When we connect lots of these neurons together in a network, we can use them to solve all sorts of stuff, like recognizing handwritten letters or predicting the weather.

+## "ANN" stands for Artificial Neural Network.

+An Artificial Neural Network is a computational model based on the neural structure of the brain that is able to learn and improve from experience.
+It's comprised of interconnected nodes or "neurons" arranged in layers.
+Information is input into the first layer, processed, and passed along to subsequent layers until it reaches the output layer.

+Artificial Neural Networks can be used for a wide variety of tasks, including image recognition, speech recognition, natural language processing, and any other tasks involving pattern recognition or prediction.
+They're a fundamental tool in the field of machine learning and artificial intelligence.

 ## Inputs, Weights, and Bias

 <img src="https://assets-global.website-files.com/5d7b77b063a9066d83e1209c/614fc05e2486109794ed3bdc_neuron.png" width="600">